 There are some types of brands that offer higher quality and more reliable trombones when it comes to previously owned instruments.

-The following brands and models we’ve pointed out before in the following article, are great choices for beginners and can also be found in the second-hand market with reasonable prices, even considering that some are of several ages.
+Those are great choices for beginners and can also be found in the second-hand market with reasonable prices, such as:

 - Used Bach Trombones

-On the other extreme, there are also some trombone brands that are better to be avoided, whether for brand-new or a used trombone.
+On the other extreme, some trombone brands are better to be avoided, whether for brand-new or a used trombone.
 Avoid the kinds of trombones and the brands we’ve identified in this article.

 Used Trombone Prices